nautobot/nautobot-app-device-onboarding/docs/user/app_overview.md

     - Remove the Batfish dependency.
 - Re-use backend plugins and libraries such as `nautobot-app-nornir` to provide the a similar feeling to other plugins like `nautobot-app-golden-config`.
 - Utilize SSoT framework and the new `contrib` functionality to speed up development of new features.
-- By collapsing
+- By collapsing:

 Expose two new SSoT based Nautobot jobs to perform the syncing of data.

-1. `Sync Device SSoT Job` - Takes mininum inputs nearly identical to the legacy job (IP, Locaiton, SecretGroup), and create a device with bare minium information to be able to manage a device.
+1. `Sync Devices From Network` - Takes mininum inputs nearly identical to the original job (IP, Locaiton, SecretGroup), and create a device with bare minium information to be able to manage a device.
 This job syncs data from the network itself and creates a device with the follow attributes.
     - Hostname
     - Serial Number
     - Device Type